thomasvrussell/snail/README.rst

 snlstm allows users to access to the following archival datasets

-.. [#] **The spectral-observation dataset** : it is comprised of 3091 observed spectra from 361 SNe Ia.
+.. [#] **A spectral-observation dataset** : it is comprised of 3091 observed spectra from 361 SNe Ia.

-.. [#] **The spectral-template dataset** : it includes 361 spectral templates, each of them (covering -15 to +33d with wavelength from 3800 to 7200 A) was generated from the available spectroscopic observations of an individual SN via a LSTM neural network model.
+.. [#] **A spectral-template dataset** : it includes 361 spectral templates, each of them (covering -15 to +33d with wavelength from 3800 to 7200 A) was generated from the available spectroscopic observations of an individual SN via a LSTM neural network model.

-.. [#] **The auxiliary photometry dataset** : it provides the B & V light curves of these SNe (in total, 196 available), that were used to calibrate the synthetic B-V color of the observed spectra.
+.. [#] **An auxiliary photometry dataset** : it provides the B & V light curves of these SNe (in total, 196 available), that were used to calibrate the synthetic B-V color of the observed spectra.

 The datasets can be found on `zenodo <https://zenodo.org>`_, one can download the related files (~ 2GB) through the zendo page: `<https://doi.org/10.5281/zenodo.5637790>`_.